 After you’ve thought about whether a camper meets all your needs, the next decision is whether to rent or buy.
 Of course, there are pros and cons to both.

 Do you want to be able to park your transport in the city (in which case smaller is better) or would you prefer a big spacious motorhome that allows you to stay comfortably at freedom camping locations?

-This may seem like an obvious suggestion, but if your intention is to go off roading or 4 wheel driving, you’ll probably find that a camper isn’t the right choice.
+This may seem an obvious suggestion, but if you intend to go off-roading or four-wheel driving, you’ll probably find that a camper isn’t the right choice.
 Think about what kind of activities you intend to do.
-Your camper is your transport and home, when choosing a campervan be sure to keep in mind that it will need to go where you want to go.
+Your camper is your transport and home; when choosing a campervan, remember that it will need to go where you want to go.